2. Selection Control Structure in C++

 The switch statement evaluates an expression and executes the corresponding case block that matches the expression's value.
 If no match is found, the default block is executed.

-5. What is the purpose of the break statement in loops?
+5. What is the use of the break statement in loops?

 The break statement immediately terminates the nearest loop or switch statement, transferring to the statement following the terminated one.